hikawi/locket/README.md

 - Accepts body (multipart/form-data):
   - image (file): The image file itself, accepts 10MB max, allows PNG, JPG, WEBP.
   - message (string?): Optional, the message of the post
   - viewers (string): A comma-separated list of users to share with.
-Eg: vohoangduc,ducthien,thehung.
+Eg: 1,2,3.
 Empty means private.
 - Returns:
   - 400 if the file is not a valid image
   - 413 if the file is too big
-  - 201 with header "Location" pointing to the image link
+  - 201 with { id: long, poster: { username: string, avatar: string? }, image: string, message: string?, time: date }

 #### PUT `/posts`